blomstra/flarum-ext-s3-assets/README.md

 - `AWS_ACL` - The ACL, if any, that should be applied to the uploaded object (default: private).
 For possible values, see [AWS Docs](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl)
 - `AWS_PATH_STYLE_ENDPOINT` - boolean value

+If you plan to setup the S3 configuration using the environment variables, please ensure these are set _before_ enabling the extension

 #### Transferring assets from the existing filesystem to the S3 bucket

 After your new bucket is configured, any exisiting files, will not exist there (ie uploaded avatars, profile covers, etc).